-Project designs called for loans to be approved by banks or other financial institutions, and grants to be managed by other entities (district assemblies, or other ad hoc entities).
-While the good intention was to avoid confusion about the difference between loans and subsidies, parallel decision-making had the result that borrowers did not receive grants and could not start business activities in time and yet still had to repay loan installments.
-Box 2 below, under "effectiveness" shows an additional example of damage done in another case of non-synchronisation of loans and subsidies.
+77 Project designs called for loans to be approved by banks or other financial institutions, and grants to be managed by other entities (district assemblies, or other ad hoc entities).
+While the good intention was to avoid confusion about the difference between loans and subsidies, parallel decision-making had the result that borrowers did not receive grants and could not start business activities in time and yet still had to repay loan instalments. box 2 below, under "effectiveness" shows an additional example of damage done in another case of non-synchronisation of loans and subsidies.

-In RTIMP, technical service providers did not have the specific skills necessary to identify viable financial institutions and link clients to them.
+78 In RTIMP, technical service providers did not have the specific skills necessary to identify viable financial institutions and link clients to them.
 And while the RTIMP design assumed that a private micro-leasing company would provide leasing facilities worth \$500,000, its commitment was not secured before project effectiveness (see "Effectiveness").
 The NRGP design flaw was that by the time it was fielded, REP-II and RTIMP had already established relationships with the same participating financial institutions (PFIs) envisioned for NRGP, which may have confused some clients and may have led to the possibility of double funding.
-The REP-II design weakness was that it did not assess in advance whether the PFIs that were to have access to the matching grant funds (MGFs) complied with BoG requirements for accreditation, or had sufficient capital available for the extent of the loans required.
-The MGF formula under REP-II called for a 30 per cent grant from project funds, 60 per cent from the PFI, and 10 per cent from the client.
-These proportions could easily have been adjusted to further reduce the exposure of PFIs and/or to increase the client's creditworthiness.
+The REP-II design weakness was that it did not assess in advance whether the PFIs that were to have access to the matching grant funds (MGFs) complied with Bank of Ghana requirements for accreditation, or had sufficient capital available for the extent of the loans required.
+The MGF formula under REP-II called for a 30 per cent grant from project funds, 60 per cent from the PFIs and/or to increase the client's creditworthiness.